rycus86/docker-pygen/README.md

 - `env`: Environment variables used on the container created by the task
 - `networks`: The list of networks attached to the task

-The `resources.ServiceList` extends `matching by Swarm service name and the `resources.TaskList` can also match by container ID, service ID or service name.
+The `resources.ServiceList` extends `matching` by Swarm service name and the `resources.TaskList` can also match by container ID, service ID or service name.
 Tasks can also be filtered using their status and the `with_status` method.
+Both of them support the `self` property, that returns the `models.ServiceInfo` or the `models.TaskInfo` instance respectively, where the current application is running, if appropriate.

-The `resources.NetworkList` class adds matching by network ID.
+The `resources.NetworkList` class adds matching by network ID or network instance with an `id` property.
-It also accept other objects with networking settings (like `ContainerInfo`) and matches the networks against its network list.
+It also accept other objects with networking settings (one that has a `networks` property, like `ContainerInfo`) and matches the networks against its network list.
+You can also pass another `resources.NetworkList` to it to give you the common networks that are present on both lists.

 The networks for __containers__ have the `id`, `name` and a single `ip_address` properties.
 For __services__ the networks have a list of `ip_addresses` plus a `gateway` property.